 This Conservation Area was established to conserve rainforest and upland rainforest ecosystems, as well as ecological and evolutionary processes of the area, guaranteeing the sustainable use of wildlife by the local population.
 Tamshiyacu-Tahuayo has several researchers and tourist activities focused on the observation of wildlife, which includes camping, hiking, boating, bird watching, fishing, and more.

 The Amazon Crossing Expeditions route along the Tamshiyacu-Tahuayo Regional Conservation Area, is nothing less than a complete relaxing exploration and adventure trip traced and navigated extensively only by AMAZON EXPEDITIONERS, which allow visitors the crossing of multiple rivers such as the Marañón, Ucayali, Yarapa, Tahuayo, Blanco, and at the very end the crossing of the Amazon River, along with several remote streams and creeks

 throughout its extensive ecosystem.

 During this long navigation route, visitors will have the chance to pass by several indigenous villages giving everyone the unique opportunity to learn how all these Amazonian people live on the shores of a large part of this region.
 On this extensive crossing adventure participants will be camping in different areas within its primary jungle and on the banks of the rivers, enjoying the tranquility of its wild and isolated environment.
-While crossing this route visitors will spent their first receiving night in the AMAZON EXPEDITIONERS SURVIVAL - RETREAT CAMP, the rest of the following nights will be spent in different places within the Amazon jungle in order to accomplish this Amazon crossing experience, with the final objective of ending the navigation journey reaching "Iquitos City" by a different exploratory path from where it originally started on day 1.
+While crossing this route visitors will spent their first receiving night at the AMAZON EXPEDITIONERS PRIVATE JUNGLE HOUSE, the rest of the following nights will be spent in different places within the Amazon jungle in order to accomplish this Amazon crossing experience, with the final objective of ending the navigation journey reaching "Iquitos City" by a different exploratory path from where it originally started on day 1.